Skip to content

 3. Activate eSIM abroad

-Prices are reasonable, though slightly higher than those of a local prepaid SIM card, according to TECHBOOK samples.
-However, a local SIM must be purchased on-site—a hurdle some travelers avoid.
+Prices are within range, but according to TECHBOOK samples, they are slightly higher than those of a local prepaid SIM card.
+However, this must first be purchased on-site—a hurdle some travelers shy away from.
 Vodafone’s rates start at 4 euros for Europe, 6 euros for North America, 8 euros for the Middle East, and 10 euros for Africa.
 Billing is done in various currencies like euros or U.S. dollars.
 Depending on the package, the eSIM remains active for up to 90 days.
-Discounts are available for multiple Europe eSIM purchases, with 15 percent off for two bookings, 20 percent for three, and 25 percent for four.
+Discounts are available for multiple Europe eSIM purchases.
+For example, two bookings receive a 15 percent discount, three get 20 percent, and four get 25 percent off.

-The Travel eSIM supports 5G, hotspot functionality, and can be used alongside an existing SIM—such as in dual-SIM mode.
+The Travel eSIM supports 5G, hotspot functionality, and can be used alongside the existing SIM—such as in dual-SIM mode.
 It does not offer a separate phone number.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.